---

 See the [Cards](/docs/cards) page for the full list of card components.

-Pass an AsyncIterable<string> (like the AI SDK's textStream) to stream a message in real time.
-The SDK uses platform-native streaming where available and falls back to post-then-edit on other platforms.
+Pass an AI SDK stream to `thread.post()` to stream a message in real time.
+The SDK uses platform-native streaming where available and falls back to post-then-edit or buffered delivery depending on the platform.

 See the [Streaming](/docs/streaming) page for details on platform behavior and configuration.